Erarnitox/Droplet/Readme.md

 - **Moderation:** Maintain a healthy environment by managing users, roles, enforcing rules, and moderating discussions.
 - **Utility:** Perform various utility functions like cross posting to linked social media profiles.
 - **Fun:** Entertain your community with a range of fun commands, including games, lottery and gambling that are all linked to the bots token economy.
-- **Customization:** Tailor CyberDrop to your server's needs with customizable settings.
+- **Customization:** Tailor Droplet to your server's needs with customizable settings.
 - **Automation:** Automate repetitive tasks with scheduled messages, reminders, and event notifications.
 - ***MORE!!:*** Features are *constantly* **added** and get **updated** use the **`/help`** command to get a list of all commands that are available to you.